gp1981/ValueInvest/README.md

 ## Disclaimer

-This library is developed independently and is not affiliated with financialmodelingprep.com.
+This library is developed independently and is not affiliated with financialmodelingprep.com nor with magicformula.com or other organizations.
 The use of this library and any investment decisions made based on the analysis performed are the sole responsibility of the user.
 We take no responsibility for any risks or losses associated with the use of this library or investments made using the provided data.

+## Contributing Guidelines

+### Commit Descriptions
+When making commits to the repository, please follow these guidelines for writing descriptive commit messages:

+- **feat**: Use this prefix for new features or enhancements to existing functionality.
+- **fix**: Use this prefix for bug fixes or resolving issues.
+- **docs**: Use this prefix for documentation updates or improvements.
+- **refactor** : Use this prefix for code refactoring or restructuring without changing functionality.
+- **test** : Use this prefix for adding or modifying test cases.
+Please provide a clear and concise description of the changes made in the commit message.

+### Branch Naming
+When creating branches, please use descriptive names that indicate the purpose or functionality of the branch.
+Some common branch naming conventions include:

+- *feature\<branch-name>*: Use this prefix for branches that add new features or enhancements.
+- *bugfix\<branch-name>*: Use this prefix for branches that fix bugs or resolve issues.
+- *refactor\<branch-name>*: Use this prefix for branches that involve code refactoring or restructuring.
+- *test\<branch-name>*: Use this prefix for branches that add or modify test cases.
+- *docs\<branch-name>*: Use this prefix for branches that involve documentation updates or improvements.
+- *chore\<branch-name>*: Use this prefix for branches that involve general maintenance or non-functional changes.
+Choose a branch name that clearly represents the purpose of the branch and provides context to other contributors.